DaveH355/clustered-shading/README.md

 Z=\text{Near}_z\left(\frac{\text{Far}_z}{\text{Near}_z}\right)\Huge^{\frac{\text{slice}}{numslices}}
 ```

-- $Z$ is the positive distance from the camera position
 - $\text{Near}_z$ and $\text{Far}_z$ represent the near and far planes
 - $\text{slice}$ is the current slice index
 - $\text{numslices}$ is the total number of slices to divide with.

-This equation gives us the positive distance from the camera a slice should be.
+This equation gives us the positive Z depth from the camera a slice should be.
+Where $Z$ is some value between the near and far planes.

 ### Cluster Dimensions